wpendl99/.github/profile/html/input/input.md

 ## Form element

 The main purpose of the `form` element is to submit the values of the inputs it contains.
-Before JavaScript was introduced the `form` container element was essential because it was the only way for the browser to send the input data to a web server as part of a request process the input and generate a new web page displaying the result of the input.
+Before JavaScript was introduced the `form` container element was essential because it was the only way for the browser to send the input data to a web server as part of a request to process the input and generate a new web page displaying the result of the input.
 With JavaScript we have much more control over input data and what is done with it.
 For example, in a single page application the JavaScript will dynamically rebuild the HTML elements to reflect the results of the user interaction.
 With this ability the data may not even be sent to the server.
 This greatly reduces the necessity of the `form` element, but it is often still used simply as a container.
 Just remember that you are not required to have a form element to use input elements.

 Here is an example of a simple form that submits the value of a `textarea` element.